jjc385/autograder-demo/readme.md

 needs.
 Any files of the form `tests/test*.py` will be searched for unit tests.

+Modify `required_files.txt` to list the names of files you expect in students' submissions.

+**Important:**
+Before zipping, be sure to either `git commit` all your changes or remove the `git reset --hard` line from `update.sh`.
+(See the `pull-from-git` section above for more details.)

-This entire project directory is intended to be zipped and uploaded to gradescope, during the "Autograder Configuration" step.
+Finally, zip the contents of this directory and upload it to gradescope, during the "Autograder Configuration" step.

 ### Usage suggestions

-* I strongly recommend creating a separate branch (see the `git branch` or `git checkout -b` command, and numerous online tutorials about creating a new branch in git) for each assignment on gradescope
+* I strongly recommend creating a separate branch for each assignment on gradescope
+    * Use the `git branch` or `git checkout -b` command, or see one of the numerous online tutorials about creating a new branch in git
     * I originally made the mistake of keeping a separate copy of the entire autograder in a new directory for each assignment, which quickly turned into a mess when it came to keeping track of which